Deputies investigating local domestic resulting in death of Lincoln County man

 The Pulaski County Sheriff's Office is investigating a domestic that resulted in the fatal shooting of a man from Lincoln County.

-Sheriff Greg Speck reports that Pulaski County 911 received a call regarding a shooting on Poplar Estates Road at 8:06 p.m.
+Sheriff Greg Speck reports that Pulaski County 911 received a call regarding a shooting on Poplar Estates Road in Somerset at 8:06 p.m.
 Monday night.

 Several deputies and the Criminal Investigations Division with the Pulaski County Sheriff's Office (PCSO) arrived on scene along with Kentucky State Police and the Somerset/Pulaski County Emergency Medical Services.
 At approximately 8:30 p.m., according to the sheriff's release, EMS called for the coroner to come to the scene.